croydondias/Quick/Readme.md

 export MAVEN_OPTS=-Xmx1024m -XX:MaxPermSize=128M

 # To run the application locally

+1) Build and install all dependencies mvn install

+2) Start the application
+cd quick-web/
 mvn spring-boot:run

 # Database settings
-You can change these properties in [application.yml](src/main/resources/application.yml)
+You can change these properties in [application.yml](quick-web/src/main/resources/application.yml)

 Run [production.sql](db/production.sql) to create the initial tables and some data.